chris1111/Wireless-USB-Big-Sur-Adapter/README.md

 [![Modular Image Creation](https://i87.servimg.com/u/f87/17/99/48/98/68747410.png)](https://youtu.be/lA1V6dmsq24)

-This driver runs from macOS Big Sur 10.16
-The system is required to reboot after the driver is installed, so please close all the other applications before installing this software.
+This driver runs from macOS Catalina to macOS Sonoma The system is required to reboot after the driver is installed, so please close all the other applications before installing this software.
 After the system boots up and you enter the system, please follow the following steps to configure the network:

 - Instructions: